Tylemagne/Gopher360/README.md

 Download Instructions
 ======
-If you don't want to grab it from the 'releases' section at the top, you'll have to download the entire ZIP and get it from the Release folder.
-Click 'Download ZIP' in the bottom-right corner.
-Inside, you'll find Windows/Gopher/Release/Gopher.exe.
+Check out the 'releases' link at the top.
 I recommend you copy it somewhere outside of the ZIP and make a shortcut to it.
 Adding it to your startup folder in your HTPC can make bootups a lot more convenient!

 Controls
 ======